medhedtech/medh-web/src/contexts/ThemeContext.md

 ## Implementation Details

 - The theme context uses `localStorage` to persist theme preferences
-- It listens for changes to the system theme using the `prefers-color-scheme` media query
 - When the theme changes, it updates the `dark` class on the document root element for CSS styling
 - The context is wrapped with the `'use client'` directive for Next.js compatibility